FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

 in the `/opt/monasca-agent/` directory.

-## 2.4.2 Metric Agent Updating the Configuration File
+## 2.4.2 Updating the Configuration File

 CMM allows you to change the configuration of an agent that is up and running.
 This might be required, for example, due to changes in your environment.
 To change the agent configuration,